MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 ![PowerBI Admin - Search settings](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch-pr/assets/72018014/c3641943-85d4-43b7-8952-613ebe6868de)

-PowerBI search vertical is enabled by default in the list of verticals.
+Power BI search vertical is enabled by default in the list of verticals.
 It can be disabled from the Verticals page too.

 ![PowerBI vertical with disable option](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch-pr/assets/72018014/1a6d05a3-69ed-4ab4-b662-2c4ed0516675)

 > [!NOTE]
-> When using Microsoft Search, your search query and the results returned from Power BI may be processed in a region or geography that's different than where your Power BI tenant data is located.
+> When using Microsoft Search, your search query and the results returned from Power BI, may be processed in a region or geography that's different than where your Power BI data is located.

 ## Frequently Asked Questions